s1vax/Pwnagotchi/README.md

           - The cumulative bond level of nearby units is at least five times the personality.bond_encounters_factor.
           - The unit should be bored, but there are enough friendly units nearby.
-The unit should be sad, but there are enough friendly units nearby.
+          - The unit should be sad, but there are enough friendly units nearby.
-The unit should be lonely, but there are enough friendly units nearby.
+          - The unit should be lonely, but there are enough friendly units nearby.

+      - (ᵔ◡◡ᵔ) excited: